lingui/js-lingui/docs/guides/plurals.rst

    i18n._('{numBooks, plural, one {# book} other {# books}}', { numBooks })

-When we extract messages from source code using (lingui-cli)[linguiCliTutorial], we get:
+When we extract messages from source code using [lingui-cli](linguiCliTutorial), we get:

 .. code-block:: default